hypertrack/live-app-ios/README.md

 ### Track or Join an Ongoing Trip
 If you have completed the steps in above section, you have a user who has started his live location session.
-Now you want that your friends should be able to join the session so that you can see their location as well.
 Once your friend with other device receives a ```lookupId``` (either through your own backend or through a messenger app), you can use it to track him or join the trip by few lines of code described in the following steps.

 #### Step 1.
 Tracking an Ongoing Live Location Trip
 To track him you can use the following function.
 Although the tracking has started in the sdk, but to visualize it , you need to embed the hypertrack's map in your tracking view controller.